When do the Olympics start and end? See the schedule for the 2024 Paris Games.

 When is soccer at the 2024 Paris Games?

-Some who go to check the Olympics schedule for soccer may be confused: The sport is listed under football, as it is known in most of the world.
+Some who check the Olympic schedule for soccer may be confused: The sport is listed under football, as it is known in most of the world.

 The events started before the official opening ceremony on July 26 because of the number of matches in the tournament.
 Matches are scheduled for most days during the Games, with the full listings and results available online.